ts7even/Frontier/README.md

 # Effecient-Portfolio

-## To Do's
+## Navigation
-Create 1 Function or pass varaibles to other functions without reading/sending to csv until all data is met.
-This Causes unnamed to repeat and breaks the code
+#### Screener
+- This is where I was screening for stocks in the SP500 that has a positive alpha.

+#### Portfolio
+- This is my active portfolio and trying to optimize with Scipy Optimize and appending it to the Summary stats.

 ## Effiecnt Poirtfolio and Valuaiton
 1. Only Companies with Positive Cashflows.
 2. Create DCF on Companies through an API
-3. Create Effeicent Frontier by minimizing volatilitiy and maximizing sharpe
+3. Create Effeicent Frontier
 4. Only Positive Alphas
-5. Make portfolio with less STD than Sp50 and but have higher beta?

 ## Dependencies